muratk5n/thirdwave/en/README.md

 ---

+That was 'too slow'?
+A lot of military experts here

+---

 Wrote about that place 3 weeks ago.
 It's gone.
 Shit is no joke.

 NDTV: "Russia Confirms Capture of Eastern Ukraine Town Lyman"